lalithreddy1/Barcode_generator/README.md

 🤝 Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/lalithreddy1/baroce /issues) if you want to contribute.
+Feel free to check https://github.com/lalithreddy1/Barcode_generator/issues) if you want to contribute.